sebastiangutierrez0/bd-research-automation/README.md

 ## Security

 - Keep `backend/.env` out of version control (see `.gitignore`).
 - Load secrets via environment / dotenv, not hard-coded keys.
+- `MAKE_WEBHOOK_URL` can trigger downstream automation; treat it like a secret and restrict who can change your Make scenario.